RIOT-OS/RIOT/CODING_CONVENTIONS_C++.md

 - Do not `#include` when a forward declaration suffices.

-- Each library component must provide a `fwd.hpp` header providing forward declartations for all types used in the user API.
+- Each library component must provide a `fwd.hpp` header providing forward declarations for all types used in the user API.

 - Each library component must provide an `all.hpp` header that contains the main page for the documentation and includes all headers for the user API.